 Choose By Micron Rating

 Microns.
 Pay attention to them because they can be your friend or your enemy.
 The higher the micron rating, the larger the particle that can pass through the filter.
 Subsequently, the lower the micron rating, the less amount of particles which may pass through the filter.

 So buy the system/cartridges with the lower rating, right?
 If you find yourself changing filters more often than you should (on average, none bells and whistles filter cartridges should be changed approximately every 6 months), then you are probably in the need of a higher micron rating.
 If you are setting up a system at a new location, just remember that a micron rating lower than 5 is usually intended for beverage (or similar) applications.

 Ice Machines & Beverage Dispensers

 Ensuring that your customer enjoys their drinks, whether it be Soda, Tea, Water or any other form of Liquid served, is a crucial part of keeping a customer returning back to you.
-Have you ever gone to a restaurant and asked for water and you taste a lot of chlorine?
-If so, then think about how that taste is effecting your product by floating in their drink through the form of Ice.
-Dirty water can not only be harmful to your product but also harmful to the longevity of your Ice Machine which can cause to more repairs or even having to replace the unit altogether.
-Generally the cost of water filters will end up saving you a lot of money in the long run.
-In summary, here are some of the benefits of having an Water Filtration System on your Ice Machine:
+Have you ever gone to a restaurant and asked for water and taste a lot of chlorine?
+If so, then think about how that taste is affecting your product by floating in their drink in the form of Ice.
+Dirty water can not only be harmful to your product but also harmful to the longevity of your Ice Machine which can cause more repairs or even having to replace the unit altogether.
+Generally, the cost of water filters will end up saving you a lot of money in the long run.
+In summary, here are some of the benefits of having a Water Filtration System on your Ice Machine:

 - Increase longevity of your ice machine by reducing scale & sediment particles